 To put it simply, in the TPRS method, stories are used as a tool to convey comprehensible input – needed to guide students to learn new vocabulary – within a setting that requires continuous communication between learners and teacher.
 All subjects in the classroom play a role in weaving the plot of the story.
 There is no passive repetition but rather a continuous creative effort – a crucial element in maintaining high student participation.

-In this methodology, “acquisition of the target language is anchored in stories that students hear, read, write, tell, and retell in class with the guidance of the teacher.
+In this language teaching methodology, “acquisition of the target language is anchored in stories that students hear, read, write, tell, and retell in class with the guidance of the teacher.
 There is a tremendous focus on first comprehending a story and building confidence with it before actually writing or telling it, the approach puts input at the core of the curriculum”.

 The strength of the TPRS approach is that it leverages the persuasive and suggestive power of storytelling to systematically expose students to foreign languages within a stimulating and interactive context.